liferay/liferay-screens/android/documentation/views.md

 }
 ```

-You will have to add a custom repository, adding this lines to your `build.gradle` file:
+If Gradle can't find the dependency in jCenter you will have to add a custom repository, adding this lines to your `build.gradle` file:

 ```groovy
 repositories {